Eric Gill

 In 1924, the Gill family left Ditchling and moved to an isolated, disused monastery at Capel-y-ffin in the Black Mountains of Wales.
 The isolation of Capel-y-ffin suited Gill's wish to distance himself from what he regarded as an increasingly secular and industrialised society, and his time there proved to be among the most productive of his artistic career.
 At Capel, Gill made the sculptures The Sleeping Christ (1925), Deposition (1925), and Mankind (1927).
 He created engravings for a series of books published by the Golden Cockerel Press considered among the finest of their kind, and it was at Capel that he designed the typefaces Perpetua, Gill Sans, and Solus.
 After four years at Capel, Gill and his family moved into a quadrangle of properties at Speen in Buckinghamshire.
-From there, in the last decade of his life, Gill became an architectural sculptor of some fame, creating large, high profile works for central London buildings, including both the headquarters of the BBC and the forerunner of London Underground.
+From there, in the last decade of his life, Gill became an architectural sculptor of some fame, creating large, high-profile works for central London buildings, including both the headquarters of the BBC and the forerunner of London Underground.
 His mammoth frieze The Creation of Man was the British Government's gift to the new League of Nations building in Geneva.
 Despite failing health Gill was active as a sculptor until the last weeks of his life, leaving several works to be completed by his assistants after his death.

 Gill was a prolific writer on religious and social matters, with some 300 printed works including books and pamphlets to his name.
 He frequently courted controversy with his opposition to industrialisation, modern commerce, and the use of machinery in both the home and the workplace.
 In the years preceding World War II, he embraced pacifism and left-wing causes.

-Gill's religious beliefs did not limit his sexual activity, which included several extramarital affairs.
-His religious views and subject matter contrast with his deviant sexual behaviour, including, as described in his personal diaries, his sexual abuse of his daughters, an incestuous relationship with at least one of his sisters, and sexual experiments with his dog.
-Since these revelations became public in 1989, there have been a number of calls for works by Gill to be removed from public buildings and art collections.